stimulsoft/Samples-Reports.WEB-for-ASP.NET/README.md

 # ASP.NET WebForms samples for Stimulsoft Reports.Web

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.Web in the ASP.NET WebForms applications, using C# code and HTML5/Flash reporting components.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Web reporting tool in the ASP.NET WebForms applications, using C# code and HTML5/Flash components.

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders: